MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-use-templates-to-prepare-customer-data-for-migration.md

 The following steps illustrate how to create an item card from an item data template.
 You can create a record from any data template using the same procedure.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Configuration Templates**, and then choose the related link.
 2. Select the **Item** template, and then choose the **Edit** action.
-For more information, see the "To create a data template" section.
+For more information, see [To create a data template](admin-use-templates-to-prepare-customer-data-for-migration.md#to-create-a-new-data-template).
 3. Choose the **Create Instance** action.
 An item card is created.
 4. Choose the **OK** button.
 5. To review the new item card, choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then choose the related link.